tarwn/lessthandot-hugo/blogs/content/posts/2010-12-30-red-gate-sql-monitor.md

   <a href="/wp-content/uploads/blogs/DataMgmt/sqlmonitor_4.gif?mtime=1293726680"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/sqlmonitor_4.gif?mtime=1293726680" width="624" height="284" /></a>
 </div>

-As you can see, my instances aren’t doing very well.
+As you can see, my instances aren't doing very well.

 The first thing we notice is the SQL Server Agent Service Status alerts.
 This is alerting me on the agent status for SQL Express.
 SQL Express is a sore spot again here.
 The agent service is, if you will, an unusable service installed with SQL Express.
 This is probably the reasoning for the alert showing as this service does not function as other more comprehensive editions.